-For 2018, Community Memorial Foundation will place priority on programs that meet the following strategies.
-Grant applications which address increased coordination and integration of health and human services and align with Regional Health and Human Services Agenda values will receive higher consideration.
+In 2022, Community Memorial Foundation will place priority on programs that meet the following strategies.
+Grant applications that address increased coordination and integration of health and human services and align with Regional Health and Human Services Agenda values will receive higher consideration.

-- Ensure adequate access to timely, affordable, high-quality physical, mental and/or oral healthcare services
+- Ensure high-quality access to timely, affordable, physical, mental and behavioral, and/or oral healthcare services.

-- Provide services that promote good mental and behavioral health to reduce stigma and treat youth and adults in need
+- Provide services that address mental and behavioral health, and promote programs that reduce stigma for youth and adults.